Some of the dogs that viciously attacked Manuel Mejia, 49, on April 23 in Miami-Dade County.

-UPDATE 05/19/15: Nearly one month after a man was mauled to death by a pack of dogs, Miami-Dade Animal Services (MDAS) finally seized the animals.
-During the "transition" in obtaining the dogs, one of the dogs threatened an officer; so the officer shot and killed it.
-After this exclusion, a total of 9 dogs were seized, including the pack's mother, which is a pit bull.
-The MDAS "breed labeling game" is back in action and again headed up by Kathleen Labrada.1
+Nearly one month after a man was mauled to death by a pack of dogs, Miami-Dade Animal Services (MDAS) finally seized the animals.
+During the transition in obtaining the dogs, one of the dogs threatened an officer.
+The officer shot and killed it.
+Thus, a total of 9 dogs were seized, including the pack's mother, described as an American bulldog by MDAS, indicating that the MDAS "breed labeling game" is back in action and again headed up by Kathleen Labrada.1

 We are sick to death of Labrada and MDAS (and Dan DeSousa-types) blatantly misleading the media and public about this issue when it is their duty to uphold the Miami-Dade pit bull ban -- thus ordered by the voting public in August 2012.
 But let's get back to why we are here.
 The vicious mauling of 49-year old Manuel Mejia on April 23 that went unreported to the public for nearly 3-weeks in Miami-Dade County.
 It only became public at all because local media investigated.